eclipse-biscuit/biscuit/SPECIFICATIONS.md

 This defines the block signature payload v1.

 The authority block signature payload v1 is the concatenation of:
+- the binary representation of the ASCII string "\0BLOCK\0"
 - the binary representation of the ASCII string "\0VERSION\0"
 - the little endian representation of the version of the signature payload format
 - the binary representation of the ASCII string "\0PAYLOAD\0"